In this guide

 The Commission also:

-- provides independent advice to the Minister for Planning and Local Government on Code Amendments, at the initiation stage and in prescribed circumstances at the approval stage
+- provides independent advice to the Minister for Planning on Code Amendments, at the initiation stage and in prescribed circumstances at the approval stage

 - provides a consultation report to the Environment Resources and Development Committee of Parliament following approval.